 For me, one of the simplest but most rewarding of life’s little pleasures is to reach randomly in the wine sample pool, and by lucky happenstance come up with something pleasantly surprising – which is exactly what happened to me late last week.

-Last Friday, Mrs. Dudette was whipping up an Indian dish, and I was fiddling around with my long-overdue foray into the ownership of a “proper” camera (modest attempts at lowish-light photog are inset here and below… be gentle, please!), when I was tasked with raiding the basement’s ever-expanding world of cardboard shipping boxes to come up with a suitable wine match.
+Last Friday, we whipped up an Indian dish, and I was fiddling around with my long-overdue foray into the ownership of a “proper” camera (modest attempts at lowish-light photog are inset here and below… be gentle, please!), when I was tasked with raiding the basement’s ever-expanding world of cardboard shipping boxes to come up with a suitable wine match.

 And that’s how I first met Keuka Lake Vineyards.
-Which turned out to be pretty lucky for me (and for Mrs. Dudette).
+Which turned out to be pretty lucky for me.

-In this case, serendipity tastes not sweet but bone-friggin-dry – and while the KLV selection did a fantastic job with my wife’s Tandoori Chicken, that’s not why it’s being featured here this week…
+In this case, serendipity tastes not sweet but bone-friggin-dry – and while the KLV selection did a fantastic job Tandoori Chicken, that’s not why it’s being featured here this week…

 So what made me so happy about this random selection from the sample pool?
 This wine is one of the most complete Rieslings I’ve yet to taste coming out of the Finger Lakes.

 That the Finger Lakes can produce excellent Riesling isn’t news to any budding wine geek, nor is it really even up for debate any longer in my view.
 But what I think is news-worthy about this wine is that it so cleanly evokes Germany’s steely and austere Rheingau Rieslings while also evoking a unique sense of place that is decidedly NY – all while providing the backdrop and structure to age well (potentially for decades, if you’re into that sort of thing).